Updated: 31 May 2023 & medically reviewed by Hailey Shafir

 Some may have misconceptions from film and television about how a rehab treatment program is structured and what is expected of those who attend.
 These are often exaggerated for dramatic effect, giving people the wrong impression of what rehab is really like.
 In reality, rehab is very organized and structured, providing a routine that balances therapy and recreation appropriately, with a fixed daily plan that will last the full course of treatment.

-Every rehab facility will all operate differently, depending on the level of care they provide and whether they treat a specific form of addiction, but the majority will offer the same basic day structure, therapies, and activities.
+Every rehab facility will operate differently, depending on the level of care they provide and whether they treat a specific form of addiction, but the majority will offer the same basic day structure, therapies, and activities.

 Some of the amenities will vary from facility to facility, but most drug rehab schedules involve group therapy, individual therapy, meetings with the doctor or nurse (if needed), educational times to teach people about addiction and coping skills, and time for recreation and meals.
 Many programs also have visitation hours when friends or family can come to visit patients.
 Below is a rough outline of what a day in residential rehab typically entails.